-- or Where the employer is a company towhich regulation 3 (2) of the Regulations applies, the certificate shall state in a prominent place, either that the policy covers the holding company and all its subsidieries, or hall the policy covers the holding company and all its subsidience except ary specifically excluded by name, or that the policy covers the holding company and only the subsidience except ary specifically excluded by name, or that the policy covers the holding company and only the named subsidiaries. - Specify applicable law as provided for in regulation 4 (6) of the Regulations.
-See regulation 3 (1) of the Regulations and delete whichever (a paragraphs 2(a) or 2(b) does not apply.
+- Where the employer is a company to which regulation 3 (2) of the Regulations applies, the certificate shall state in a prominent place, either that the policy covers the holding company and all its subsidiaries, or that the policy covers the holding company and all its subsidiaries except any specifically excluded by name, or that the policy covers the holding company and only the named subsidiaries. - Specify applicable law as provided for in regulation 4 (6) of the Regulations.

+C See regulation 3 (1) of the Regulations and delete whichever of paragraphs 2(a) or 2(b) does not apply.
 Where 2(b) is applicable, specify the amount of cover provided by the relevant policy.